Make a perfect landing on your website

 1. Ask yourself these questions.

 What are you offering or what information are you sharing?
 To whom are you appealing?
 What do people want from your ministry or the specific activity?
 Why should they get involved or act on this subject?
-These questions are part of an interesting article that explains the emphasis of the landing page.

 2. Design to reflect campaign.